Hamstring

 Common Thigh Injuries

-Common thigh injuries usually involve the muscles at the front, back, or outer side of the thigh.
-However, not all thigh pain comes from the thigh itself.
-Pain may also refer from the lower back, hip, or knee, which is why assessment matters when symptoms persist.
+Most common thigh injuries affect the front, back, or outer side of the thigh.
+However, pain can also refer from the lower back, hip, or knee.
+That is why a clear history and physical assessment help guide the right treatment plan.

 Hamstring Strain

 A hamstring strain affects one or more muscles at the back of the thigh.
 It often happens during sprinting, kicking, jumping, or sudden acceleration.
-Typical signs include a sharp pull, local tenderness, weakness, and pain when walking fast, bending, or returning to sport.
+Common signs include a sharp pull, local tenderness, weakness, and pain with fast walking, bending, or sport.

 ITB Syndrome